-- 3.5 In Rye, there are pockets of social and economic deprivation within the town with high levels of child poverty, relatively low levels of income, high unemployment rates and significant barriers to housing and services15. - 3.6 The local economy of Rye and the surrounding areas is dominated by local tourism.
+- is the town's visual appearance in the landscape, with the Citadel on a sandstone outcrop rising like an island above the low lying surrounding salt marshes and tidal waters. - 3.5 In Rye, there are pockets of social and economic deprivation within the town with high levels of child poverty, relatively low levels of income, high unemployment rates and significant barriers to housing and services17. - 3.6 The local economy of Rye and the surrounding areas is dominated by local tourism.
 Rye enjoys an abundance of high quality hotels and guest houses located within the town itself.
 Approximately 70% of the Guest Houses and Bed and Breakfasts located in Rye have been awarded a 4 star or higher rating, with 25% of these providers achieving the highest possible rating of 5 star GOLD.
 The main attraction is the historic core of the town and the surrounding countryside. - 3.7 The town boasts a high cultural offer, including a number of annual festivals, such as the high-profile Rye Arts Festival and the Rye Bay Scallop Festival, a strong arts and literary community, with several art galleries, and the long tradition of the Rye potteries. - 3.8 The Port of Rye and Rye Harbour Road Industrial Estate are also main centres of employment for the town and the surrounding settlements.
-However, the local economy suffers from high seasonal unemployment relating to the tourism sector and wages are relatively poor compared to County and regional levels. - 3.9 The countryside surrounding Rye is subject to a number of environmental designations, signifying its landscape character and conservation importance.
+However, the local economy suffers from high seasonal unemployment relating to the tourism sector and wages are relatively poor compared to county and regional levels. - 3.9 The countryside surrounding Rye is subject to a number of environmental designations, signifying its landscape character and conservation importance.
 There are a number of Ancient Woodlands and Biodiversity Opportunity Areas.
-The low lying river valleys and surrounding marshland are important to the settlement as they are particularly rich in biodiversity with a number of Sites of Special Scientific Interest (SSSI), Special Areas of Conservation (SACs), Special Protection Areas (SPAs), Sites of Nature Conservation Importance and Local Wildlife Sites (LWS).
-Natural England has recently designated a Ramsar16 site to the south east of Rye.
-The surrounding area to the north and west is on higher ground and is designated as part of the High Weald Area of Outstanding Natural Beauty.
-These designations are shown in the maps at Figures 26 and 27. - 3.10.
-Rye Parish contains important archaeological remains (Figure 29) and scheduled monuments (Para 4.82).
-It is considered by Historic England that there is a much larger number of sites of archaeological remains (recorded on the Sussex Historic Environment Record (HER)17 held by East Sussex County Council), some of which may be of national importance.
-The government's definition of the historic environment (which may otherwise be thought of as cultural heritage) within the glossary to the NPPF, is very broad, including planted and managed flora as well as all evidence of the past interaction of people and place including surviving physical remains of past human activity, whether visible, buried or submerged.
-In addition to designated heritage assets (listed buildings, conservation areas and scheduled monuments, registered parks and gardens, battlefields and protected wrecks)18 there exists considerable scope for further heritage assets to be identified as 'non designated heritage assets', within the definition set out in the NPPF.
-The National Planning Policy Framework and the Planning Practice Guidance require that decision-making aims to sustain the significance of all heritage assets, including non-designated assets, such as the archaeological sites and historic buildings recorded on the County HER.
+The low lying river valleys and surrounding marshland are important to the settlement as they are particularly rich in biodiversity with a number of Sites of Special Scientific Interest (SSSI), Special Areas of Conservation (SACs), Special Protection Areas (SPAs), Sites of Nature Conservation Importance (SNCI) and Local Wildlife Sites (LWS).
+Natural England has recently designated a Ramsar18 site to the south east of Rye.
+The surrounding area to the north and west is on higher ground and is designated as part of the High Weald Area of Outstanding Natural Beauty (AONB).
+These designations are shown in the maps at Figures 26A and 26B.

-15 See further information about the Indices of Multiple Deprivation in the Sustainability Appraisal.
+17 See further information about the Indices of Multiple Deprivation in the Sustainability Appraisal.

-16 The Convention on Wetlands, called the Ramsar Convention, is an intergovernmental treaty that provides the framework for national action and international cooperation for the conservation and use of wetlands and their resources.
+18 The Convention on Wetlands, called the Ramsar Convention, is an intergovernmental treaty that provides the framework for national action and international cooperation for the conservation and use of wetlands and their resources.
 It is named after a city in Iran.